Anthony N. Culpepper Jr.

-Mr. Culpepper, Supervising Partner, represents self-insured employers, third-party administrators, corporations and public entities in all aspects of workers’ compensation.
-He serves as liaison with upper management to implement the firm’s goals.
+Mr. Culpepper is a Partner in the firm.
+His previous title, Supervising Partner, included duties key to implementing the firm’s goals for superior client representation.
+He represents self-insured employers, third-party administrators, corporations and public entities in all aspects of workers’ compensation.
 He also supervises and mentors junior attorneys.
-Before his promotions, Mr. Culpepper was an Associate, then Senior Attorney for the firm.
+Previously, Mr. Culpepper was an Associate Attorney before his promotions to Senior, then Supervising Attorney.

 Before joining Michael Sullivan & Associates, Mr. Culpepper was Associate Counsel for Bencivenga & Associates in Diamond Bar, where he served as Staff Counsel for Travelers Indemnity Co., managing more than 85 case-in-chief files and defending all national accounts originating in the Inland Empire for four of the insurer’s customers.
 He conducted initial case analyses and devised strategy for claims defense.
 He conducted depositions, analyzed medical reports and appeared before WCABs throughout Southern California.